arathee2/solar-panel-detection/README.md

 ![ROC and PR curve](./report/resources/roc-pr.png)

 The detailed report of our findings is present in `report/report.pdf`.
-If you wish to run the code, clone the repository and execute the `solar-panel-detection.py` file.
+If you wish to run the code, clone the repository and execute the code present in `code/solar-panel-detection.py`.